 Below is a guide to the most important tax incentives available for your clean energy investment(s).
-Note that Maine Solar Solutions does not provide tax advice and this is for informational use only.
+Please note that Maine Solar Solutions does not provide tax advice, and this is for informational use only.
 We strongly recommend you work with a professional tax preparer.

-2020: Solar electric systems qualify for a 26% federal tax credit in 2020.
+Solar electric systems qualify for a 30% federal tax credit until 2032.
 This applies to both residential and commercial solar PV systems.
 This credit is a dollar-for-dollar tax credit and will reduce the amount of tax owed by the system owner before any deductions are applied.

 BATTERY BACKUP: The 30% credit also applies to battery backup systems.